 This rule means that the upper bound of class C<T> is defaulted differently than the upper bound of class C<T extends Object>.
 This may seem confusing, but it is the least bad option.
-The more confusing alternative would be for "Object" to be defaulted differently in class C<T extends Object> and in an instantiation C<Object>, and for the upper bounds to be defaulted differently in class C<T extends Object> and class C<T extends Object> and class C<T extends Date>.
+The more confusing alternative would be for "Object" to be defaulted differently in class C<T extends Object> and in an instantiation C<Object>, and for the upper bounds to be defaulted differently in class C<T extends Object> and class C<T extends Object>.